jplcz/reloco/README.md

 # Reloco (Reliable Components)

+> [!CAUTION]
+> Some interfaces are still subject to change as library is in early development phase

-Reloco is a hardened, zero-exception, C++23 systems programming library designed for environments where reliability is primary concern.
+Reloco is a hardened, zero-exception, C++20 systems programming library designed for environments where reliability is primary concern.

 It provides "Safety by Default" alternatives to the C++ Standard Library (STL),